Aspiration CEO Andrei Cherny thinks this breakfast sandwich maker is one of the greatest inventions of all time

-Andrei Cherny, a former speechwriter for Bill Clinton, left the political world in 2013 to help found Aspiration, the online financial firm that focuses on investing in companies committed to sustainability and strong ethical practices.
-As CEO, Cherny, who is also an author, Democracy Journal cofounder, and a carpool-driving dad, has overseen the firm’s expansion into new products and investments in companies that score high on the Aspiration Impact Measurement (AIM) scale, while giving customers a bank they feel they can trust.
+Andrei Cherny, a former speechwriter for Bill Clinton, left the political world in 2013 to help found Aspiration, the online financial firm that provides consumers with ethical, sustainable banking, and investment accounts.
+As CEO, Cherny, who is also an author, Democracy Journal cofounder, and a carpool-driving dad, has overseen the firm’s expansion into new products and helping customers shop with companies that score high on the Aspiration Impact Measurement (AIM) scale, while giving customers a bank they feel they can trust.

 Here, the executive reveals his tips and tools for getting the most out of every day.